tjanczuk/git-azure/README.md

 ## Prerequisities

-* MacOS - git-azure was developed primarily for use by MacOS developers; it may work on *nix, but I have not tested it there yet; I know it does not work on Windows, and fixing it is of relatively low priority, as Windows devs have alternatives.
+* MacOS - git-azure was developed primarily for use by MacOS developers; it may work on *nix, but I have not tested it there yet; I know it does not work on Windows, and fixing it is of relatively low priority, as Windows devs have alternatives
 * GitHub account
-* node.js and Git client installed; I've tested it with 0.7.8 of node.js; support for multiple versions SxS is planned, but right now the git-azure runtime requires this version of node.js
+* node.js and Git client installed
 * openssl installed
-* Windows Azure account created (https://windows.azure.com); there is 90 day free trial going on right now.
+* Windows Azure account created (https://windows.azure.com)

 ## One-time initialization

 1. Create a new GitHub repo with a README (let's call it ```atest```) so that it can immediately be cloned.
 2. Clone the repo into ```atest``` directory.
 3. Install git-azure with ```sudo npm install git-azure -g```
-4. Invoke ```git azure``` and explain the key concepts.
+4. Invoke ```git azure``` and review key concepts and commands
 5. Invoke ```git azure init``` and explain the key pieces of information that must be provided to initialize the system (publishSettings, serviceName, username, password).
 6. Download the *.publishSettings from https://windows.azure.com/download/publishprofile.aspx
 7. Go to the ```atest``` directory and stay there for the rest of initialization.